-- One or two prominent canine teeth usually at tip of upper jaw
+- Pair of large canine teeth at tip of upper jaw

-Sand seatrout mature during their first or second year.
+Mature during their first or second year.
 They have a prolonged inshore spawning season that extends through the spring and summer.
-They feeds mainly on small fish and shrimp.
+Feeds mainly on small fish and shrimp.

 Image Credit: © Diane Rome Peebles